Mattheyses-Lab/desmostorm/README.md

 To zoom, click the magnifying glass icon to enable zoom mode:

-- Left-click zooms in.
+- Meta-click zooms in at the cursor.
-- Right-click zooms out.
+- Meta-right-click or Meta-context-click zooms out at the cursor.
-- Shift-click toggles cursor-follow zoom behavior.
+- Space toggles cursor-follow zoom behavior while Zoom is enabled.
 - Scroll wheel or trackpad scroll also adjusts zoom.
-- Esc restores the full image view.
+- Esc disables Zoom and restores the full image view.

+The Zoom context menu also provides fixed zoom levels, a Follow Cursor toggle, and a Help command contributed by the matlabx Zoom tool.

 ## Region Boxes And Labels